Eforen/FlowHS/KANBAN.md

 * [Editor][Node] node proxy component have a command object that will be run on successful drop

 ### Next Commit 2019-11-24
+* [Editor][CMD] impliment redo where actions that are undone are added to the redoHistory list

 ## Testing